Chart Color Schemes

 Logan Village has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 71 projects likely affecting the area.
-Notable initiatives include Logan's Run Residential Development, Chambers Flat Wastewater Treatment Plant, Brookhaven Master Planned Community, and Green Road Upgrade.
-The following details projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 71 projects likely to impact the area.
+Notable projects include Logan's Run Residential Development, Chambers Flat Wastewater Treatment Plant, Brookhaven Master Planned Community, and Green Road Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.